-The Board of Directors held 7 meetings during the fiscal year ended July 31, 1997.
-Each of the Directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he served, held during the period for which he was a director or committee member, respectively, except for Mr. Barrios.
-The Board of Directors has an Audit Committee, which met twice during the last fiscal year, and a Compensation Committee, which met three times during the last fiscal year.
-The Board does not have a Nominating Committee.
-In practice, the entire Board performs the function of a Nominating Committee.
+The Board of Directors held 7 meetings during the fiscal year ended July 31, 1998.
+Each of the Directors attended at least 75% of the aggregate number of meetings of the Board and of the committees on which he served, held during the period for which he was a director or committee member, respectively.
+The Board of Directors has an Audit Committee, which met twice during the last fiscal year, and a Compensation Committee, which met twice during the last fiscal year.